 With Normal Coffee, we will further expand Tube Factory’s role in the community as a location for spontaneous interaction between neighbors who bump into each other as they stop in for a cup of morning joe.
 Adding Normal Coffee will bring additional opportunities for people to connect as evidence shows that these kinds of spaces are vital to breaking down barriers that lead to social isolation.

-“The Garfield Park neighbors are overjoyed with the opening of Normal Coffee at the Tube,” says Cheryl Dillenback, President of the Garfield Park Neighborhood Association.
+“The Garfield Park neighbors are overjoyed with the opening of Normal Coffee at the Tube,” says Cheryl Dillenback, past president of the Garfield Park Neighborhood Association.
 “This neighborhood has asked for a near-by coffee shop for many years, and after many disappointments, finally have one!
 The Tube is such a central location for community events, neighborhood meetings, and city meetings.
 We appreciate the new opening.”

 We gathered input from the community to determine the desire for the shop and for details like its hours and offerings.
-“We know from experience that one of the best ways to bring people together is with food and drink,” says Jim Walker, CEO of Big Car.
+“We know from experience that one of the best ways to bring people together is with food and drink,” says Jim Walker, executive director of Big Car.
 “That’s why we’re boosting our offerings at Tube with a new coffee shop as a third space for people to gather.”

 Food and drink offerings — especially local and healthy ones — are lacking in Big Car’s home neighborhoods.
 Here, little is offered in the way of local restaurants and bakeries.
 No coffee shops with regular hours were open south of Bates Hendricks and Fountain Square neighborhoods.